soumik7063/Shresta/README.md

       ![OTP message](image-1.png)
       <br>

-    - Lands on complaint page.
-User can upload any civic complaints along with a picture/file upload.
+    - User lands on complaint page.
+They can upload any civic complaints along with a picture/file.
     - User will be taken to User Satisfaction page for rating.

   + **Officer Workflow 👮‍♂️:**